CAHLR/goal-based-recommendation/README.md

 ## Contact and Citation
-Please do not hesitate to contact us (jiangwj[at]berkeley[dot]edu, pardos[at]berkeley[dot]edu) if you encounter any questions in running the code.
+Please do not hesitate to contact us (jiangwj[at]berkeley[dot]edu, pardos[at]berkeley[dot]edu) if you have any questions or encounter any problems in running the code.
 We appreciate your support and citation if you find this work useful.

 ```
 @inproceedings{jiang2019goal,